Management practices Digitalization

 In contrast, a small to medium-sized manufacturing business may only have two meeting levels, where supervisors work directly with the management team.

-Aligning Tiered Meetings with Management Levels
+Aligning Tiered Meetings with management levels

 A tiered meeting structure aligns decision-making with the appropriate management level to ensure discussions are relevant to participants’ roles and hierarchical positions.
 This structure facilitates efficient information transfer throughout the organization.
 At each level, issues are addressed in a time frame pertinent to that tier’s focus.
 For example: